Friday, February 3, 2012

 Of course, some people prefer to build their own motorcycle tool kit.
 Taking the time to pick out each individual hand tool you think you'll need may be tedious but it lets you customize your tools.
 The main things you should make sure to include are a set of wrenches, both ratchet and fixed, as well as an adjustable wrench and a metric socket set, a Hex or Allen wrench set, and a screwdriver set.
 Some other small things such as a cable luber or a tire pressure gauge.
 Of course, if you've got a touch of OCD like I do, having a place to put your tools and keeping them organized is also high on the priority list.
 Grab a tool box or pouch to keep everything where it should be.

-There are also a few chemicals that you should throw in your arsenal of primary motorcycle care. will come in handy when doing anything from a carb clean to replacing your grips while cable lube is an easy way to keep your controls working smoothly.
+There are also a few chemicals that you should throw in your arsenal of primary motorcycle care. contact cleaner will come in handy when doing anything from a carb clean to replacing your grips while cable lube is an easy way to keep your controls working smoothly.
 And of course don't forget your cleaning and polishing solutions to keep your bike looking pristine.

 There are tons of tools you'll eventually want to invest in.
 When it's time to change your tires, you'll probably need tire irons, a bike stand and even rim protectors.
 But waiting to pick up those necessities until you do the actual job can help break up those costs over time.
 Soon, you'll have that collection of tools to do everything you could imagine with your motorcycle and you won't have had to take out a second mortgage just to afford it all.
 Now please excuse me, I've got some new parts to put on my bike.